NavaraCloudServices/github-copilot-groundschool/exercisefiles/dotnet/README.md

 #### Implement the following:

+Inside `MinimalAPI\Program.cs` add the following endpoints using the help of Copilot:

 - **/DaysBetweenDates**:

   - Calculate days between two dates
   - receive by query string two parameters `date1` and `date2`, and calculate the days between those two dates.

-  > **_NOTE:_** Use above information inside the Copilot inline feature in the `PHPServer.php` file.
+  > **_NOTE:_** Use above information inside the Copilot inline feature in the `Program.cs` file.
 Press enter and wait for Copilot to suggest you the code.

 - **/ValidatePhoneNumber**: